Just got a gun…or thinking about getting one soon?

 Chris Sajnog (pronounced sigh-nog) is probably your guy.
 He’s a retired Navy SEAL instructor who literally “wrote the book” for the SEAL’s Sniper training program?
 He now charges $10,500 for one day of private training.

-Well, thanks to technology…Chris Sajnog (sigh-nog) has created the closest thing to learning how to shoot like a SEAL…without enlisting or spending an arm and a leg.
+Well, thanks to technology, Sajnog has created the closest thing to learning how to shoot like a SEAL…without enlisting or spending an arm and a leg.

 I’m worked my way through and it’s great how he emphasizes things you tend to forget…like focusing on the front sight.
-And also mind/body mechanics that top atheletes (and elite units) use to perform at their best.
-Plus super high production value and awesome downloadables.
+He also talks about mind/body mechanics that top athletes (and elite units) use to perform at their best.
+Not to mention, there’s super high production value and awesome downloadables.